Create a free profile to get unlimited access to exclusive show news, updates, and more!

 “No,” Riley finally admitted.

-Shaw also made it clear repeatedly throughout the episode that he didn’t agree with Vincent’s continued attempts to try to dismiss his brother’s bad behavior and urged his partner to stay focused on his own reputation.
+Shaw also made it clear repeatedly throughout the episode that he didn’t agree with Vincent’s continued attempts to try to dismiss his brother’s bad behavior, and urged his partner to stay focused on his own reputation.

 “It’s hard not to, then, imbue future situations with what you know about this person from the past,” he continued.
-“I think our writers do a really great job of sort of trying to carry those threads throughout so that you really do feel that these aren’t cardboard cutouts of cops, but these are real guys that sort of take each case with them into the next week.”
+“I think our writers do a really great job of trying to carry those threads throughout so that you really do feel that these aren’t cardboard cutouts of cops, but these are real guys that sort of take each case with them into the next week.”

 Even without Matt’s help, Costa was eventually arrested and charged with second-degree murder.
 But the prosecution’s case began to fall apart during the trial because they couldn’t provide jurors with a solid motive for the killing.